Maritime Transport Act 1994

 You could also call this:

-The Director can give permits to dump waste or other things from a New Zealand ship or aircraft.
-This can only happen in certain areas, beyond New Zealand's continental waters, and must follow the rules set out in section 270 and the marine protection rules.
-You need to get a permit to dump things like ships, aircraft, or waste in these areas.
+The Director can issue permits to dump waste or other things from a New Zealand ship or aircraft.
+This happens according to section 270 and the marine protection rules.
+The dumping must be beyond New Zealand continental waters.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.